zblj/ActiveLearning/activelearning/source/Activity_01_Phase.rst

 .. figure:: img/Activity_01_Fig_09.png
+   :name: 01_fig_09
    :scale: 50%

-   Figure 9: Oscilloscope signals with RC circuit.
+   Oscilloscope signals with RC circuit.

 - Measure IN1, IN2  and Math P2P (peak to peak) value.